Digital procurement processes

 The approval process is also one of the most time-consuming processes within procurement management.
 At least this is always the case when it is traditionally paper-based.
 The right contacts have to be found, contacted and reached.
 Then you have to wait for approval in the procurement process.
 Whether it’s direct supervisors, employees from purchasing, controlling or even management: Depending on the type of requirement notification, the responsibilities change.
 Without an automated, digital workflow, the approval process in the procurement process is unnecessarily delayed.

-In contrast, the release process, which uses the organisational management of the procurement process, for example, runs largely automatically.
-Once the persons authorised to approve a purchase order have been defined, purchase requisitions are automatically forwarded to them.
+In contrast, the release process, which uses the organizational management of the procurement process, for example, runs largely automatically.
+Once the persons authorized to approve a purchase order have been defined, purchase requisitions are automatically forwarded to them.
 Further refinements are possible: Different approvers can be defined in the procurement process depending on the type of order (goods, raw materials vs. consumables) or the order value.
 All in all, the digital workflow increases the transparency and process speed of the procurement processes at this point.
 This also puts an end to the need to follow up further by telephone or e-mail afterwards.

 Paper purchase requisitions have another disadvantage: once filled out on paper, the requisition can no longer be changed.
 The requisition is already in the hands of the approver in purchasing.
 Correcting or adapting the requisition again involves additional communication effort.
 If time is money, then this is where the digital workflow of a modern digital procurement process shows its advantages at this point: Of course, electronic requisitions and purchase orders can still be adjusted throughout the entire procurement process.

-In purchasing: finalise purchase requisitions automatically
+In purchasing: finalize purchase requisitions automatically

 The last step of traditional purchase requisitions consists of completing and entering them into the respective procurement system.
 In purchasing, the vendor, cost centres, unit costs and delivery date and location must be entered.
 Of course, all this is done manually in purchasing – with the known sources of error for the entire procurement process.
 Only then the order can be placed.

 The digital purchase requisition avoids these sources of error: business relationships with existing suppliers with whom framework agreements exist are integrated into the procurement process in the best possible way.
-New business partners can be optimally created by the organisation using a supplier creation workflow.
+New business partners can be optimally created by the organization using a supplier creation workflow.
 The purchase requisition then automatically goes through all the steps of the procurement process – and automated checks take place automatically at each step.
 Without a successful check, the purchase requisition stops and can even escalate.
 In any case, the procurement process is set to continue.
 And finally, in the last step, the purchaser can simply transfer the existing data with a click of the mouse – and place the order so that the procurement process can continue.

 Procurement management: order efficiently in purchasing without media disruption